PRO-2684/pURLfy/README.md

 | --- | --- | --- |
 | `continue` | `Boolean` | `true` |

-Under Redirect mode, pURLfy will:

-1. Attempt to fire a `HEAD` request to the matched URL.
-2. If the status code is `3xx`, the `Location` header will be used as the new URL.
-3. If `continue` is not set to `false`, purify the new URL again.
+Under Redirect mode, pURLfy will call passed-in parameter `getRedirectedUrl` to get the redirected URL.
+The `getRedirectedUrl` should be an async function, accept a single `string` parameter `url`, and return a new `string` representing the redirected URL.
+The default implementation is to fire a `HEAD` request to the matched URL and return the `Location` header.
+If `continue` is not set to `false`, the new URL will be purified again.

 #### 🔵 Lambda Mode `lambda`

 > [!CAUTION]
 > For security reasons, the `lambda` mode is disabled by default.
-Refer to the [API documentation](#-API) for enabling it.
+If you **trust the rules provider**, refer to the [API documentation](#-API) for enabling it.

 | Param | Type | Default |
 | --- | --- | --- |